shipt/py-volley/CONTRIBUTING.md

 # Contributing to Volley

 ## Welcome
 We are glad you are here!
-We think it's awesome that you want to spend time helping us make Specter even better.
+We think it's awesome that you want to spend time helping us make Volley even better.
 We really value the community we get to be a part of, and we are grateful for your contribution.

 Contribution requires signing a Contributor License Agreement (CLA) via HelloSign, a process automated as a part of a pull request.
 Your Github email address must match the email address used to sign the CLA.
 Github has [documentation](https://help.github.com/articles/setting-your-commit-email-address-on-github/) on setting email addresses.
 Your git email must also match this email address.